 18.1.1.
 By a motion being passed at a duly convened general meeting of the Association, such motion being approved by at least two thirds of the members present; or

 18.1.2.
 By unanimous decision of the Executive Committee where the number of full members falls below [ten].

 18.2.
 If and to the extent there are any assets or property remaining in the Association at the time of, or at any time subsequent to the dissolution of the Association (after the discharge of all debts and liabilities of the Association) such property shall continue to be vested in the Trustees and the Trustees shall deal with that property in accordance with the directions of the Executive Committee given at the time that the motion for dissolution was passed.

-This Constitution was approved at the Annual General Meeting of the Irish Association for Emergency Medicine held at the Strand Hotel, Limerick on 22nd October 2011.
+This Constitution was approved at the Annual General Meeting of the Irish Association for Emergency Medicine held at the Galway Bay Hotel, Salthill on 21st October 2017.